Mental health provider reporting

-The page provides a summary of provider’s PHN reporting requirements and some helpful information on preparing their data and using the Primary Mental Health Care Minimum Data Set (PMHC-MDS) and Access to Allied Psychological Services Minimum Data Set (ATAPS-MDS) portals.
+The page provides a summary of providers’ PHN reporting requirements and information on preparing your data and using the Primary Mental Health Care Minimum Data Set (PMHC-MDS) and Access to Allied Psychological Services Minimum Data Set (ATAPS-MDS) portals.

 Prepare your data

-Populate your PMHC-MDS templates or use the PHN Provided data guide
+Populate your PMHC-MDS templates or use the PHN data guide

 Log into the PHN Folio and complete your checklist